CESSProject/CIPs/CIP-5.md

 **Function Overview**<br />The scheduling node submits the verification result of the proof.
 If both pass, the storage node can obtain rewards.
 If one fails, the storage node will not be able to obtain rewards for this round.
 When the proof fails, it will not be punished immediately.
 Only when the proof verification fails twice in a row (the two types of service and idle will be calculated separately for the number of failures), the storage node will be punished.<br />To prevent scheduling from deliberately doing evil, the chain network will verify the SGX signature to ensure that the verification work is carried out in SGX.<br />**Process Overview**

 1. Check that the signature scheduling node has this task verification task.
-2. Confirm the TEE worker signature.
+2. Confirm the TEE worker's signature.
 3. If there is an error in the idle proof verification result, after accumulating one more idle proof consecutive failure time, if the consecutive failure times reach two or more, the storage node will be punished for idleness.
 If there is no error, reset the idle proof consecutive failure count to zero.
 4. If there is an error in the service proof verification result, after accumulating one more idle proof consecutive failure time, if the consecutive failure times reach two or more, the storage node will be punished for service.
 If there is no error, reset the service proof consecutive failure count to zero.
 5. Only when both aggregated proofs pass will rewards be calculated for the storage node.
-If one fails, the reward will be cancelled.
+If one fails, the reward will be canceled.
 6. The scheduling verification task ends and cleans up this task record.

 **Interface**<br />SegmentBook.submit_verify_result